-The University of Delaware's Department of Communication offers both a Masters of Arts (MA) , an online Masters of Arts (MA) in Strategic Communication and a Doctor of Philosophy (Ph.D.) degree program.
+The University of Delaware's Department of Communication offers a Masters of Arts (MA) , an online Masters of Arts (MA) in Strategic Communication and a Doctor of Philosophy (Ph.D.) degree program.
 The Ph.D. program is a new addition with the first cohort of students to be enrolled to begin coursework in fall semester, 2019 while the MA program has a long standing tradition of utilizing innovative strategies to prepare our students as they either choose to continue a pursuit of further graduate work or to begin careers in industry or public service.
 Students who receive graduate degrees in the Department of Communication will earn degrees which are based in a social science tradition, giving them a strong foundation built on theory and quantitative research methodologies.

 Graduate students in the Department of Communication are able to focus their studies in a number of areas of study including interpersonal communication, media communication, political communication, health, and public relations.
 Other strengths of the program include: